Giant Food Check Cashing: Fees, Limits, Accepted Checks & How It Works

 Fees and limits can differ by location, and policies may change over time.
 Many stores use a percentage-based fee (for example, around $3 per $100) with a cap (often around $10–$15), and typical daily limits may fall around $1,000–$1,500.

-| Category | Typical Fee Structure | Typical Limit |
+Category Typical Fee Structure Typical Limit

-| Payroll and government checks | Percentage-based fee (often around $3 per $100), with a cap (commonly around $10–$15) | Often $1,000–$1,500 per day |
+Payroll and government checks Percentage-based fee (often around $3 per $100), with a cap (commonly around $10–$15) Often $1,000–$1,500 per day

-| Tax refund and insurance checks | Similar percentage-based fee, with a cap (varies by store) | Often similar daily limits (varies) |
+Tax refund and insurance checks Similar percentage-based fee, with a cap (varies by store) Often similar daily limits (varies)

-| Two-party checks | May include an additional handling fee and/or extra verification | Often limited or unavailable depending on location |
+Two-party checks May include additional verification and/or handling requirements Often limited or unavailable depending on location

-For a broader explanation of how check cashing fees work across different providers, see our breakdown of check cashing fees.
+For a broader explanation of how check cashing fees work across providers, see our breakdown of check cashing fees.

 ID Requirements for Giant Food Check Cashing